Despite the bad reputation hemp has in society today, you can enjoy a proper nutrient boost if you add hemp seeds (or hemp oil) to your diet.

-Aside from being rich in omega-3 fatty acids, which have been linked to improved heart health, hemp seeds also contain amino acids.
+Hemp seeds contain amino acids and omega-3 fatty acids – both great for heart health.
 Amongst the amino acids that hemp seeds contain, one of them is arginine.
 Once it enters the body, arginine produces the gas molecule nitric oxide.
-Nitric acid helps to lower blood pressure, and in turn the risk of heart disease, by making the blood vessels dilate and relax.
+Nitric acid helps to lower blood pressure.
+This, in turn, reduces the risk of heart disease, by making the blood vessels dilate and relax.
 In fact, a study published in Nutrition & Metabolism saw how increased levels of arginine intake were linked to a decreased risk of heart disease.

 While there are a number of healthy stress-relieving methods out there, consuming foods that contain stress-relieving nutrients can also help.
-Hemp seeds are rich in magnesium and B vitamins- both of which have been linked to helping alleviate stress.
-Magnesium deals with neurotransmitters in the brain, helping to alleviate stress whereas B vitamins help in regulating stress hormones in the body.
+Hemp seeds are rich in magnesium and B vitamins – both of which have been linked to helping alleviate stress.
+Magnesium deals with neurotransmitters in the brain.
+It helps alleviate stress whereas B vitamins help in regulating stress hormones in the body.

 Hemp seeds in your diet

-Aside from including it into your diet, hemp seeds (or oil) are actually used and included in the manufacturing of a number of things which include skin care products, wax, fuel, plastics, building materials and textiles.
-In regards to skin care, the oil is extracted from the seeds and used as an ingredient due to its ability to alleviate dry, red, flaking skin.
-It also has a soothing effects on individuals with skin conditions such as eczema and psoriasis.
-For those suffering from dandruff, purchasing a shampoo that has hemp oil listed as an ingredient can help to deal with the problem.
+Hemp seeds (or oil) are used and included in the manufacturing of a number of things.
+These include skincare products, wax, fuel, plastics, building materials, and textiles.
+In regards to skincare, the oil is extracted from the seeds.
+It is then used as an ingredient due to its ability to alleviate dry, red, flaking skin.
+It also has soothing effects on individuals with skin conditions such as eczema and psoriasis.
+For those suffering from dandruff, getting a shampoo with hemp oil can help to deal with the problem.